 If you are a manager long enough, you will encounter a decline in performance from one of your direct reports.
 How you deal with that decline will determine the outcome.
-Usually declining performance does not get better—so when you uncover it, take immediate corrective action!
+Usually, declining performance doesn't get better—so when you uncover it, take immediate corrective action!

-- Provide clear and candid behavior-based feedback.
-Always provide clear, candid behavior-based feedback, especially when performance is declining.
-Behavior-based feedback focuses on observed behaviors you have seen the direct report demonstrate and then informs him or her of the negative or poor impact of those behaviors.
+- Providing clear and candid evidence-based feedback.
+Always provide clear, candid evidence-based feedback, especially when performance is declining.
+Evidence-based feedback focuses on observed behaviors you have seen the direct report demonstrate and then informs him or her of the negative or poor impact of those behaviors.
 Honesty is a critical part of this step.
 Couching your feedback because you don’t want to hurt the direct report’s feelings does not improve the situation.

-- Establish a SMART action plan.
+- Establishing a SMART action plan.
 After you have communicated the feedback regarding why the direct report’s performance is declining, it’s time to jointly act.
-Creating an action plan that follows SMART—specific, measurable, action-oriented, realistic, and time bound—will increase the chances that the direct report will respond.
+Creating an action plan that follows SMART—specific, measurable, action-oriented, realistic, and time-bound—will increase the chances that the direct report will respond.

 Unfortunately, a good action plan to improve performance doesn’t always work.
 Sometimes, regardless of your efforts, a direct report’s performance continues to decline.
 Involve your HR business partner and senior management in the process early and ensure you are following company policy.

 Addressing declining performance is never fun.
 However, if you approach it with the attitude that you sincerely want direct reports to improve and you implement a plan for them to do so, you likely will succeed.
 However, don’t hesitate to act if they don't respond.
 Your performance depends on their performance, and others on your team are watching your actions.